AlexJReid/blog/content/posts/dynamodb-complex-queries-3/index.md

 DynamoDB supports pagination by giving us a reference point in a query response to use for the next set of results, if there are any.
 This is called `LastEvaluatedKey`.

-When querying a GSI, as we are, this takes the form of map of:
+When querying a GSI, as we are, this takes the form of key value map, containing:
 - GSI partition key
 - GSI sort key
 - table partition key